Permissions Hierarchy (Database Engine)

 The following illustration shows the relationships among the Database Engine permissions hierarchies.

-The permissions system works the same in all versions of SQL Server, SQL Database, Microsoft Azure Synapse Analytics (formerly SQL Data Warehouse), Analytics Platform System, however some features are not available in all versions.
+The permissions system works the same in all versions of SQL Server, SQL Database, Microsoft Azure Synapse Analytics, Analytics Platform System, however some features are not available in all versions.
 For example, server-level permission cannot be configured in Azure products.

 Chart of SQL Server Permissions